BlueBrain/CoreNeuron/README.md

 ## Installation

-CoreNEURON is now integrated into latest development version of NEURON simulator.
-If you are a NEURON user, preferred way to install CoreNEURON is to enable extra build options duriing NEURON installation as follows:
+CoreNEURON is now integrated into development version of NEURON simulator.
+If you are a NEURON user, preferred way to install CoreNEURON is to enable extra build options during NEURON installation as follows:

-1. Clone latest version of NEUERON:
+1. Clone latest version of NEURON:

   ```
   git clone https://github.com/neuronsimulator/nrn